FREE Ground Shipping on Courses $149+ | Code: SANTASENDSFREE

 The list of test centers in your state will appear.
 You can choose your preferred test center according to your test date.

 The ACT test plays a crucial role in measuring students’ aptitude and college readiness, giving colleges the insights they need to evaluate applicants.
-To boost your confidence and performance on test day, start with an ACT practice test or try a full-length ACT mock test.
+To boost your confidence and performance on test day, start with an ACT question bank or try a full-length ACT mock test.
 You can also explore a free ACT practice test to familiarize yourself with the exam format and question types — an important step toward achieving your dream college goals.

 Frequently Asked Questions (FAQs)